JSON ↔ CSV Converter

 Common Scenarios

-Excel to JSON
+Excel copy to JSON

 API response to spreadsheet